DOS MANOS PERU Travel and tours in Peru

 Climate on the Peruvian Coast

-Weather on the Peruvian coast is very different from the Andes.
-In the costal areas, we find a sub-tropical climate with high humidity and very little rainfall.
-The warmest months on the Peruvian coast are January and February.
-Peruvian summer on the coast is characterized by hot, humid and sunny conditions, with occasional afternoon and nocturnal rainshowers.
-The farther north on the coast, the more rainshorwers do occur.
-The lowest average temperature in summer is between 20 and 22 °C (68.0 and 71.6 °F) and the highest, between 24 and 29 °C (75.2 and 84.2 °F).
-Winter is characterized by cloudy and conditions.
-A few kilometers inland from the coast, a thick layer of fog occurs in winter.
-High temperatures in winter range between 15 and 21 °C (59.0 and 69.8 °F) and the lows between 8 and 15 °C (46.4 and 59.0 °F).
+The weather on the Peruvian coast is very different from the Andes.
+Coastal areas have a sub-tropical climate with high humidity and very little rainfall.
+The warmest months on the coast are January and February, characterized by hot, humid, and sunny conditions, with occasional afternoon and nocturnal rain showers.
+The farther north you go, the more frequent the rain showers.
+The lowest average temperature in summer is between 20 and 22 °C (68.0 and 71.6 °F), and the highest between 24 and 29 °C (75.2 and 84.2 °F).
+Winter in Lima is characterized by cloudy conditions.
+Inland from the coast, a thick layer of fog occurs in winter.
+High temperatures in winter range between 15 and 21 °C (59.0 and 69.8 °F), and lows between 8 and 15 °C (46.4 and 59.0 °F).

 Climate in the Rainforest of Peru

 The climate of the Amazon region in Peru is hot and rainy most of the year.
-Temperatures range between 18–36 °C (64.4–96.8 °F) year-round and rain showers vary between 1,000 and 4,000 mm (39.4 and 157.5 in) per year.
-In the region around the Manu National Park and Tambopata Reserve of Peru, there are two seasons: the dry season during the months of May – September, and the wet season October – April.
-Be aware of the fact that there are more mosquitos in the wetter months of the year – hikes and explorations of the rainforest thus are better to be done in the dry season.
+Temperatures range between 18–36 °C (64.4–96.8 °F) year-round, with rain showers varying between 1,000 and 4,000 mm (39.4 and 157.5 in) per year.
+In the region around Manu National Park and Tambopata Reserve, there are two seasons: the dry season from May to September, and the wet season from October to April.
+Be aware that there are more mosquitoes in the wetter months, so hikes and explorations of the rainforest are better done in the dry season.

 add chat to your website